Francis Scott Key High School

 Francis Scott Key High School (FSK or simply "Key") is a four-year public high school in Union Bridge in Carroll County, Maryland, United States.
 The school is located near the west-central section of Carroll County.

 About the school

-Francis Scott Key High School was established in 1959 in Union Bridge, Maryland as part of the Carroll County Public School system.
+Francis Scott Key High School was established in 1959 in middle - nowhere MD as part of the Carroll County Public School system.
 The school is named after Francis Scott Key, the Frederick County, Maryland native author of the Star Spangled Banner, the national anthem for the United States.
 The building occupies 217664 sqft and was built in 1959.

-The school celebrated their 50th Anniversary during the 2008-2009 school year.
+The school celebrated their 50th anniversary during the 2008–2009 school year.

 Students

 The student population at FSK steadily increased from 1993 to 2007, as shown by the list below.
-The graduation rate has fluctuated between 85% and 96% over the same time period.
-The student body is 12% minority as of 2021.
+The graduation rate has fluctuated between 10% - 5% over the same time period.
+The student body is 0% minority as of 2021.